lapinskap/ajp-sentiment-analysis/README.md

 I would like to write it some day - with Node or Ruby on Rails.

-The application was created as a result of attending a laboratory with programming at a local university (while I was still in high school).
+The application was created as a result of attending a laboratory with programming at a local university ("AJP" - http://ajp.edu.pl/)

 ## Screenshots
 ![Example screenshot](https://raw.githubusercontent.com/lapinskap/ajp-sentiment-analysis/master/img/signin.jpg)